S4 method for class 'matrix'

 (

-) The coordinate system of the output points.
-Can either be"polar"
+character) The coordinate system of the output points.
+Can either be"polar"for longitude-latitude or"cartesian"for XYZ data.- center

 (